 Using a digital employee rewards platform makes the entire process of rewards completely transparent and timely.
 Supervisors can reward their team members instantly based on their performance or achievements.

-The platform can also be integrated with other platforms in the workplace such as CRM, ERP, LMS or attendance systems that capture and track employee performance or behaviour.
+The platform can also be integrated with other platforms in the workplace such as CRM, ERP, LMS, or attendance systems that capture and track employee performance or behavior.
 Through such integration, rewards can be automatically triggered on meeting the defined criteria.

 Employees can access the employee rewards platform from anywhere, either using their desktop or mobile devices.
 Supervisors can reward on the move; employees can track their rewards anytime, anywhere.
-Use of the digital rewards platform can drive higher levels of participation and makes gamification an integral part of the work culture.
+The use of the digital rewards platform can drive higher levels of participation and make gamification an integral part of the work culture.

 Employees can earn points from various rewards they receive as part of the employee rewards program.
 Typically, reward points have monetary value, either directly or indirectly.
 This is yet another essential element of gamification.

 Employees can redeem their reward points for gift cards, merchandise, or cash through the rewards platform itself.
 The monetary benefits can act as a strong motivator for employees to participate in the program and drive the success of the gamification initiative.